1430382/NSGAII-Cinvestav-Tamaulipas/README.md

 ```
 PhyToFasta is a Python code that converts format files from phylip to fasta,
 this code is still in construction.
-if you have a lecture problems use execute.sh.
+if you have reading problems use execute.sh.
 ```
 _General Information_
 ```